-Here is the situation – a few years ago you took PMP 35 hours training and were contemplating on applying for the exam.
+Here is the situation – a few years ago you took PMP 35 contact hours training and were contemplating about applying for the exam.
 But for some reasons you didn’t take the exam.
 Now you are confused about the validity of 35 hours of project management education.
 You getting bugged with questions like these:

 - What is the PMP PDU validity?

 - What is the validity period of PMP 35 contact hours training?